SootDan/LanchesterModell/README.md

 ## Programming
 The project was developed with Java 23.
 No further packages than the standard Java library are needed.
-The mathematical formulas are derviced from a simplified version of Lanchester's Laws; they are stored within the MathManager class.
+The mathematical formulas are derived from a simplified version of Lanchester's Laws; they are stored within the MathManager class.

 ## About
 This project is made by second-semester students [Daniel Georg](https://github.com/SootDan) and [Julia Weidner](https://github.com/Julia-wr) of the Furtwangen University of Applied Sciences.